babybuddy/babybuddy/docs/user-guide/getting-started.md

 The Measurements menu provides the option to view and track your baby's measurements of temperature, weight, height, head circumference and BMI.
+This section also includes the mother's measurements for breastpump pumped.

 Selecting any of the measurements will open that specific page with all related measurements listed.